About This Drug

 - Loose bowel movements (diarrhea)

 - Increased total bilirubin in your blood.
 This may mean that you have changes in your liver function.
-Your liver function will be checked as needed.

 - Decreased appetite (decreased hunger)